 This article proposed some answers, but more importantly, I hope it introduced some questions that need to be asked to arrive at the right answers for each player.

-*A big thanks to CP intern Rob Sutton for helping to pull together these numbers for me
+*A big thanks to CSP intern Rob Sutton for helping to pull together these numbers for me

 Sign-up Today for our FREE Baseball Newsletter and Receive a 47-minute Presentation on Individualizing the Management of Overhead Throwing Athletes!